yuyang339/cs140e-21spr/labs/11-vm/README.md

      and return.
   2. A write to memory that has been marked read-only: you should change the permissiona and return.
-  3. The code is in `2-test-fault.c`.
+  3. The code is in `2-test-fault.c`: you only have to fill in `data_abort_vector`.
+Right now it's not implemented, so it will just check the faulting address is the expected one and reboot.

 A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a